Souan Nabeshima

 Souan Nabeshima is dinner-only, operating Wednesday through Sunday from 17:00 with a food last order at the same time, meaning the meal begins at a fixed hour with no staggered seatings.
 With only six counter seats and the ability to hire the full room for private use, this is one of the more intimate fine-dining formats in western Japan.
 The counter format means you are eating directly in front of the kitchen — a setup that rewards guests who want to watch the progression of courses and ask questions, rather than those who prefer the privacy of a table.

 The restaurant opened on 12 March 2021 and has built its reputation quickly.
 A Tabelog score of 4.28 (with a 4.33 cited for the 2025 cycle) places it well above the threshold for Tabelog's most-recognised tier in the region.
-The connection to Fukuchiyo Sake Brewery , the producer behind Nabeshima, one of Japan's most discussed premium sakes , gives the drink pairing dimension that few restaurants at this price point can match.
+The connection to Fukuchiyo Sake Brewery, the producer behind Nabeshima, one of Japan's most discussed premium sakes, gives the drink pairing dimension that few restaurants at this price point can match.
 If sake matters to you as much as the food, that pairing depth is a strong reason to prioritise this venue over comparable Japanese cuisine restaurants in the region.
 Comparable kaiseki experiences in Kyushu, such as Goh in Fukuoka, offer greater accessibility and a more urban setting, but they cannot replicate the direct brewery provenance here.

 Dinner runs JPY 30,000 to JPY 39,999 per person before the 10% service charge, putting total spend in the JPY 33,000 to JPY 44,000 range per person once service is added.
 Credit cards are accepted (Visa, Mastercard, JCB, Amex, Diners), but electronic money and QR code payments are not.
 The non-smoking policy applies throughout.
-Parking is available on site, which matters here: the address is in Hamamachi, Kashima, approximately 315 metres from Hizen Hama Station on the Nagasaki Main Line, but the station itself is infrequently served, and most guests arriving from Fukuoka or Nagasaki will find a rental car or taxi the most practical option.
+Parking is available on site, which matters here: the address is in Hamamachi, Kashima, approximately 315 metres from Hizen Hama Station on the Nagasaki Main Line, but the station itself is infrequently served, most guests arriving from Fukuoka or Nagasaki will find a rental car or taxi the most practical option.

 The atmosphere at a six-seat counter in a sake brewery-affiliated auberge setting will be quiet and focused rather than lively.
-Expect measured pacing, attentive service, and an environment built around the progression of the meal rather than ambient energy.
+Expect measured pacing, attentive service, an environment built around the progression of the meal rather than ambient energy.
 If you want buzz and movement, this is the wrong choice.
 If the meal itself is the occasion, that stillness is the point.
 For comparison, the counter format here sits closer in feel to Harutaka in Tokyo or Gion Sasaki in Kyoto than to a larger kaiseki restaurant with private rooms.

 Booking

 Reservations are available and the venue confirms bookings through its website at fukuchiyo.com.
-Given the six-seat capacity, a Tabelog score above 4.28, and four consecutive Tabelog Award wins, seats fill quickly relative to what the small format allows.
+Given the six-seat capacity, a Tabelog score above 4.28, four consecutive Tabelog Award wins, seats fill quickly relative to what the small format allows.
 Book at least four to six weeks ahead for weekend sittings; weeknights (Wednesday through Friday) offer a slightly better window but should not be treated as walk-in opportunities.
 The venue is closed Monday and Tuesday.
 If you are planning a trip specifically around dining here, confirm the reservation before booking travel.
-Private use of the full room is available for groups of six, which makes this a workable option for a small-group celebration.
+Amegen focuses on seafood and operates at a different price point and format; it is the better choice if you want a shorter, less formal meal built around local catch rather than a structured multi-course progression with sake pairing.
+Tsukuta offers sushi in a counter format and is worth considering if nigiri is your priority over kaiseki-style coursing.
+Sumiyaki Hamburger Steak Gyusen operates at JPY 2,000–2,999 per person and is a completely different category, accessible, casual, a practical option if budget is the constraint.

-If you are comparing Souan Nabeshima to fine-dining destinations elsewhere in Japan, the relevant frame is venues like Goh in Fukuoka or akordu in Nara , both offer structured tasting menus with strong regional identity, are easier to reach, and carry comparable or stronger award credentials.
+If you are comparing Souan Nabeshima to fine-dining destinations elsewhere in Japan, the relevant frame is venues like Goh in Fukuoka or akordu in Nara, both offer structured tasting menus with strong regional identity, are easier to reach, carry comparable or stronger award credentials.
 The case for Souan Nabeshima over those options rests specifically on the sake pairing depth that comes from its Fukuchiyo Brewery connection: if you want to drink Nabeshima sake at the source while eating a meal designed around it, there is no equivalent in the region.
 If the sake connection is not a priority, Goh in Fukuoka is easier to reach and carries Michelin recognition.

 For international reference points, the counter format and price tier are closer to Atomix in New York City than to a mid-market tasting menu.
 This is a full-commitment dinner at JPY 33,000–44,000 all-in, in a location that requires deliberate planning to reach.
 Book it as the anchor of a Saga or Kyushu itinerary, not as a casual addition to a broader Japan trip.